 If you have a question that we have not answered for you, please contact us for more information.

-GCA courses are offered through two key mediums: eLearning courses and face-to-face workshops.
-The eLearning courses operate for one, two, four, five, or six weeks.
-Dates can be found on the GCA Course Schedule.
+GCA courses are offered through two key media: eLearning courses and face-to-face workshops.
+The eLearning courses run for one, two, four, five, or six weeks.
+Dates are available on the GCA Course Schedule.

-All GCA courses are highly interactive, and participants learn with colleagues from around the GAC World.
-Courses are strategically driven by certified and experienced facilitators.
-Subject matter experts from GAC are invited to the courses to help answer queries from the field and provide insights into the business.
+All GCA courses are highly interactive, and participants learn alongside colleagues from around the GAC World.
+Courses are strategically facilitated by certified, experienced facilitators.
+Subject matter experts from GAC are invited to the courses to answer queries from the field and provide insights into the business.

 Yes – the following GAC New Employee Orientation (GAC NEO) courses are compulsory for all new joiners, ensuring they are equipped with the foundation knowledge to support their new role:

 GAC NEO also allows operating companies to gauge the competency and attitude of new joiners.
-By looking at the performance of the individual in their foundation learning, line managers and GLOs can assess the potential of the employee in terms of their attitude and willingness to thrive in the GAC World.
+By reviewing the individual's performance in foundation learning, line managers and GLOs can assess the employee's potential, including their attitude and willingness to thrive in the GAC World.

-Because all GCA courses are competency-based, it is important that we are able to measure a participant’s mastery of a particular subject area.
+Because all GCA courses are competency-based, it is important that we can measure a participant’s mastery of a particular subject area.
 Each course is different, but assessment will typically be based on a combination of the following methods:

 Participants who do not meet the requirements within the first weeks of the course are graded as “Incomplete” and invited to reapply in the subsequent launch.
 The GCA’s Escalation, Course Removal, and Re-Enrolment Policy provides more information.

 A participant’s mastery of the course will be assessed as an aggregate percentage.
-An outcome of less than 70% will be deemed as an Incomplete Grade.
+An outcome of less than the passing grade (usually 70%) will be deemed an Incomplete Grade.

 A participant who successfully completes a course is awarded a certificate.